bentoml/BentoML/docs/source/deployment/azure_container_instance.rst

     }

-After saving the BentoService instance, you can now start a REST API server with the model trained and test the API server locally:
+The BentoML saved bundle created can now be used to start a REST API Server hosting the BentoService and available for sending test request:

 .. code-block:: bash